mailgun/holster/tracing/README.md

 The default tracer is stored globally in the tracer package for use by tracing functions.

-The tracer object identifies itself by a library name, which can be seen in Jaeger traces as attribute `otel.library.name`.
+The tracer object identifies itself by a library name, which can be seen in traces as attribute `otel.library.name`.
 This value is typically the module name of the application.